 - In your blender, combine the yogurt, apples, and remaining apple juice (half cup) and blend until smooth.
 Serve chilled with cinnamon and sugar sprinkled on top.

-p.s.
 If you check out Peapod using the link you will get $20 off your first delivery, and I’ll get $10 off my next delivery.
 Win/Win.
 Plus, you don’t have to drag your minions to the store.
 PRICELESS!
 I use them when my husband is out of town for work.
-Plus, they double coupons and I can shop at night while watching Agent of Shield.
+Plus, they double coupons and I can shop at night while watching Game of Thrones.